 Watch the USACE’s “On the Level” Youtube channel for monthly updates and information about the Great Lakes’ water levels and forecasts from Detroit District Hydraulics and Hydrology experts.

 Water Levels on Lake Michigan-Huron

-Here are five things to know about water levels on Lake Michigan for July 2021.
+Here are five things to know about water levels on Lake Michigan for June to July 2022.

 What are the current water levels on Lake Michigan?

-The water level of Lake Michigan as of July 9, 2021, is at an elevation of 580.68 feet above sea level (from the International Great Lakes Datum).
-To put this level into perspective, here are some statistics for Lake Michigan relative to the period of water level records measured from 1918 to present: (statistics from USACE’s Weekly Water Level Update and USACE’s Water Level Summary
+The water level of Lake Michigan as of July 8, 2022, was at an elevation of 577.5 feet above sea level (from the International Great Lakes Datum).
+To put this level into perspective, here are some statistics for Lake Michigan relative to the period of water level records measured from 1918 to present (statistics from USACE’s Weekly Water Level Update and USACE’s Water Level Summary).

 |Compared to…||Current Water Levels are…|